 Navigate the challenges and rewards of your training, from obtaining your medical license to earning board certification and finding a job.

 You’ve completed osteopathic medical school and now it’s time to embark on your internship or residency.
-The timeline below provides a high level overview of what you can expect as you navigate the next few years of training.
+The residency timeline below provides a high level overview of what you can expect as you navigate the next few years of training.

 Take COMLEX Level 3